-Practising companion planting with zucchini can help it grow amazingly well and it is often wondered if cucumbers can be planted alongside it.
-Cucumber preferred method of planting is a direct seedling and it prefers rich fertile soil and planting it with other plants might offer it protection from pests while also amplifying the delicious flavour of a vegetable or fruit and keeping weeds at bay.
+Practicing companion planting with zucchini can help it grow amazingly well and it is often wondered if cucumbers can be planted alongside it.
+Cucumber preferred method of planting is a direct seedling and it prefers rich fertile soil and planting it with other plants might offer it protection from pests while also amplifying the delicious flavor of a vegetable or fruit and keeping weeds at bay.

 What Is Companion Planting?

 Companion planting is a gardening strategy that involves the planting of different crops in proximity which maximizes growth.